hgonzago/UC-Presentations/2021/web-editing/index.md

 - Provides two major workflows (or operations)
   - create
   - update (includes delete)
+- Each workflow has a subset of available tools
+  - e.g. 'point', 'polygon', 'rectangle', 'transform' 'reshape'
 - Configurable options for both workflows
 - Manages user interactions with the view internally
   - Can be disabled to provide more control directly to developers